KamranAzeem/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 # Service Discovery and Loadbalancing
 In almost every Kubernetes cluster, there is an addon called CoreDNS (previously KubeDNS), which provides service discovery within the cluster, using DNS mechanism.
-Everytime a *service* is created in kubernetes cluster, it is registered in CoreDNS with the name of the service, it's ClusterIP. e.g. `nginx.default.svc.cluster.local` .
-There will be more on this later in this document.
+Every time a *service* is created in kubernetes cluster, it is registered in CoreDNS with the name of the service, it's ClusterIP. e.g. `nginx.default.svc.cluster.local` .
+There will be more on this later.
 Each service will have a name, a clusterIP, and also the list of backends linked with this service.

-This *service* also acts as an internal load balancer, when the service has more than one endpoints. e.g. A nginx delployment can have four replicas.
+The kubernetes *service* also acts as an internal load balancer, when the service has more than one endpoints. e.g. A nginx deployment can have four replicas.
 When exposed as a service, the service will have four endpoints.
 When this service is accessed by a client (a pod or any other process), the service does load balancing between these endpoints.

-## Accessing a service:
+## Types of a kubernetes service:
 To access the actual process/service inside any given pod (e.g. nginx web service), we need to *expose* the related deployment as a kubernetes *service*.
 We have three main ways of exposing the deployment , or in other words, we have three ways to define a *service*.
 We can access these three types of services in three different ways.
 The three types of services are:

 * ClusterIP